shaunloftin/grade-distribution/README.md

 This project hasn't been updated since Summer 2020.

 ## Main Goals
-* Expore different majors, find 4 year programs and analyze how rigorous different majors
+* Explore different majors, find 4 year programs and analyze how rigorous different majors
 * Identify the top "weed out classes"
       - Are these "weed out classes" getting easier/harder over given semesters?
 * What are the easiest GE classes?